kuvivek/drivingTheoryInGermany/README.md

 338. What is the correct procedure for pulling out to overtake?
 ✅ There is no danger to the traffic behind
-❌The vehicle in front indicates right
+❌ The vehicle in front indicates right
 ✅ Oncoming traffic is not endangered
 **Comment**:  Overtaking is one of the most dangerous driving maneuvers when you have to drive into the traffic space of
 oncoming traffic.
 You may only overtake if neither oncoming nor following vehicles are obstructed or endangered
 during the entire overtaking maneuver.

 339. You want to turn right at the junction.
 What should you do?
-(There is no space left on the right because of chain of cars after the hurdle on the right.)
+(There is no space left on the right because of chain of cars
+after the hurdle on the right.)
-❌I steer clearly to the right, in order to create a space in the right-hand lane
+❌ I steer clearly to the right, in order to create a space in the right-hand lane
 ✅ I refrain from turning right, and remain in my lane
-❌I wait until all the vehicles have passed by, and then I move into the right-hand lane
+❌ I wait until all the vehicles have passed by, and then I move into the right-hand lane
-**Comment**:  If I have “accidentally” turned left instead of right on a multi-lane road with directional arrows, I must first turn left,
+**Comment**:  If I have “accidentally” turned left instead of right on a multi-lane road with directional arrows, I must first
-even if I actually wanted to turn right.
-I can then make up for the mistake by turning back or taking a different route (navigation system).
+turn left, even if I actually wanted to turn right.
+I can then make up for the mistake by turning back or taking a different
+route (navigation system).

 340. You want to reverse park on the right-hand side of the road.
 What is correct in this situation?
 ✅ I anticipate that vehicles may exit their parking spaces
 ✅ I closely observe the oncoming traffic before manoeuvring into the space
-❌I switch on my hazard lights
+❌ I switch on my hazard lights
 **Comment**:  Wherever there are a lot of vehicles parked, you have to expect people to pull out.
-To reverse into a parking space perpendicular
+To reverse into a parking
-to the direction of travel, I need a lot of space.
-That's why I pay particular attention to oncoming traffic when turning into a parking
+space perpendicular to the direction of travel, I need a lot of space.
+That's why I pay particular attention to oncoming
-space (my vehicle swerves out).
-The hazard warning lights remain off: Except when a vehicle is broken down or being towed away, the hazard
+traffic when turning into a parking space (my vehicle swerves out).
+The hazard warning lights remain off: Except when a vehicle
-warning lights may only be switched on if the vehicle endangers others or warns of danger (§ 16 StVO).
+is broken down or being towed away, the hazard warning lights may only be switched on if the vehicle endangers others or warns
+of danger (§ 16 StVO).

 341. You want to leave a property lot and turn into a road while passing over a footpath.
 What must you look out for?
 ✅ Pedestrians on the footpath may not be endangered
 ✅ You should be directed by another person if necessary
-❌First take note of the flowing traffic on the road
+❌ First take note of the flowing traffic on the road
 **Comment**:  If you want to drive out of a property onto the road, you must indicate your direction of travel.
-All other road users have priority.
+All other road
-This means that you must also let pedestrians and cyclists pass from any direction and must not endanger anyone.
-If visibility is obstructed,
+users have priority.
+This means that you must also let pedestrians and cyclists pass from any direction and must not endanger
-you must be “instructed”.
+anyone.
+If visibility is obstructed, you must be “instructed”.

 342. You want to turn left.
 When must you pay attention to the traffic following behind you?
-❌After taking the turn
+❌ After taking the turn
 ✅ Before taking the turn
 ✅ Before selecting the appropriate lane
 **Comment**:  If I want to turn off, I have to keep a close eye on the traffic behind before I signal and get into the lane.
 I then continue to keep an eye on the traffic behind and only turn when the traffic situation allows it.

 343. Two vehicles approach one another at an intersection.
 Both vehicles want to turn left.
 In what exceptional case do they have to turn one after the other?
 ✅ If the road traffic situation demands it
 ❌ If the vehicles are crossing over an equal priority intersection
 ✅ If the layout of the intersection demands it
 **Comment**: Left-turning drivers coming towards each other usually have to turn in front of each other.
-However, this can lead to
+However, this can
-dangerous misunderstandings.
-If the traffic situation requires it or the design of the junction dictates it, e.g. by markings on the
+lead to dangerous misunderstandings.
+If the traffic situation requires it or the design of the junction dictates it, e.g. by
-road, road users must turn one behind the other.
+markings on the road, road users must turn one behind the other.

 344. Why can it be dangerous to overtake even on clearly visible, straight roads?
 Because the
 ✅ the overtaking distance is longer than first thought
 ❌ oncoming traffic is travelling slower than first thought
 ✅ oncoming traffic is travelling faster than first thought
 **Comment**: On clear stretches of road, the speed of oncoming vehicles is often underestimated.
-As a result, overtaking can also be
+As a result, overtaking can
-dangerous on these routes.
+also be dangerous on these routes.
 In addition, the overtaking distance can be longer than expected.

 345. You are driving a slow-moving vehicle on a main road.
 How can you facilitate faster-moving vehicles in overtaking?
 By moving
 ✅ onto the hard shoulder
 ✅ onto the parking area
 ✅ into a lay-by
 **Comment**: As the driver of a slower vehicle, you must allow faster vehicles to overtake.
 For example, pull off onto the hard
 shoulder, a parking lane or into a lay-by and wait there until the faster vehicles have passed.
-Swerving onto the hard shoulder is not
+Swerving onto the hard shoulder
-permitted on highways.
+is not permitted on highways.

 346. The indicator light is flashing much faster than usual.
 What could be the cause of this?
 ❌ The fuse is faulty
 ❌ The hazard lights are switched on
 ✅ A bulb is defective
-**Comment**: If the bulb of a blinker is defective, I can recognize this while driving: The indicator light flashes much faster than
+**Comment**: If the bulb of a blinker is defective, I can recognize this while driving: The indicator light flashes much faster
-usual if a turn signal has failed on the vehicle.
+than usual if a turn signal has failed on the vehicle.

 347. In what situation is the eCall system designed to be triggered manually?
 ✅ If a passenger suffers a medical emergency
 ❌ If my vehicle sustains a puncture
 ✅ If I am witness to a serious accident
 **Comment**: I can also activate the eCall system manually, for example if I witness a serious accident (i.e. my vehicle is not
 necessarily involved) and call for help for others or if a passenger suddenly needs medical assistance.
-If I have a flat tire, I call
+If I have a flat tire,
-the breakdown service, not the emergency number.
+I call the breakdown service, not the emergency number.

 348. The brakes on your car are pulling strongly to one side.
 What effects can this have when you are braking?
 Anti-lock braking system (ABS) fails
 ✅ Longer braking distance
 ✅ Your car can veer to the side
 **Comment**: If the brake has a strong one-sided effect, the vehicle is not braked optimally: the braking distance increases.
-Due to the
-varying braking force, the vehicle pulls to one side and can swerve sideways.
+Due to the varying braking force, the vehicle pulls to one side and can swerve sideways.

 349. What are the possible consequences if the wheel nuts are not re-tightened following a tyre change?
 ✅ The wheel can become detached from the vehicle
 ❌ The tyre can become detached from the hub
 ✅ The wheel may become damaged
-**Comment**: After fitting a wheel, the wheel nuts must be tightened to the torque specified by the vehicle manufacturer, otherwise the
+**Comment**: After fitting a wheel, the wheel nuts must be tightened to the torque specified by the vehicle manufacturer,
-wheel may be damaged.
+otherwise the wheel may be damaged.
 In the worst case, the wheel may come loose.

 350. When should you arrange for the braking system of your car to be checked?
 ❌ If I performed an emergency braking manoeuvre with my car
 ✅ If the brake control light illuminates while driving
 ✅ If my car fails to stay in line when I brake
 **Comment**: Safety depends to a large extent on the proper functioning of the brakes.
-If the indicator light warns you while driving,
+If the indicator light warns you while
-does the car not stay on track when braking? - Have the causes checked immediately at a workshop.
+driving, does the car not stay on track when braking? - Have the causes checked immediately at a workshop.

 351. You want to transport your holiday luggage on the roof of your fully occupied car.
 What must you observe? ----IMP
 ✅ The gross vehicle weight rating of my car